bjornekelund/ICOMautomagic/README.md

 manual adjustments, the application only updates the radio's settings on band or mode changes.

 ICOMAutoMagic only considers broadcast data for radio 1.
-Since N1MM reports the two VFOs in SO2V as two separate radios, ICOMAutoMagic will not know the current operating frequency when focusing "radio 2" in SO2V with N1MM.
-DXLog however reports physical radio 1 as radio 1 regardless of operating technique.
+Since N1MM reports the two VFOs in SO2V as two separate radios, ICOMAutoMagic will only consider the main VFO in SO2V with N1MM.
+DXLog reports physical radio 1 as radio 1 regardless of operating technique.

 **This software controls radio transmitter hardware.**
 Be aware that wrongly used or malfunctioning software can damage or destroy such hardware.